viamrobotics/docs/docs/internals/controls-package.md

 ### Using a Custom Control Config

-Below is an example of how to manually set up and tune a control loop using the `UseCustomConfig` and `CompleteCustomConfig` options
+Below is an example of how to manually set up and tune a control loop using the `UseCustomConfig` and `CompleteCustomConfig` options.

 ```go
 // create a custom control config